The closest alternatives to Banana are Applesauce, Plantain, Avocado, Canned Pumpkin, and Mashed Sweet Potato.

 It has a smooth texture and sweet-tart flavor that pairs well with a variety of ingredients.

-Banana is a common substitution for applesauce in recipes, but they can also be used as a replacement for oil or butter.
+Banana is a common substitution for applesauce in recipes, but they can also be used as a replacement for oil or butter - or explore applesauce swap suggestions for baking when applesauce is the one being replaced.

-When substituting applesauce for banana, use an equal amount and add a little extra cinnamon or nutmeg to enhance the flavor.
+When substituting applesauce for banana, use an equal amount and add a little extra cinnamon or nutmeg to improve the flavor.

 Applesauce can also be used as a binding agent in flax eggs or as a natural sweetener in baked goods.

-So don't be afraid to experiment with this versatile ingredient.
+So don't be afraid to experiment with this flexible ingredient.

 2 - Plantain